Typeform/embed/docs/react.md

 ### Passing a custom ref

-For some custom use cases it may be convenient to open the pop programmatically (without the button being clicked).
+For some custom use cases it may be convenient to open the popup programmatically (without the button being clicked).

 To do this, pass a ref to the PopupButton component and then use `ref.current.open()` to trigger the popup to open.